RackHD/docs/docs/devguide/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are three quality gates to ensure the pull requests quality, `Hound`_ for
-code style check, `Travis CI`_ for unit-test, `Jenkins`_ for re-unit-test and
+code style check, `Travis CI`_ for unit-test and coveralls, `Jenkins`_ for the combination
-functional test.
-When a pull request created, all tests will run automatically, test
+test including unit-test and smoke test..
+When a pull request created, all tests
-results can be found in the merge status field of each pull request page.
+will run automatically, test results can be found in the merge status field of
+each pull request page.

 .. _Hound: https://houndci.com/
 .. _Travis CI: https://travis-ci.org/